-EMS 109 DIRECTED STUDIES IN EMS II
+EMS 109 DIRECTED STUDIES IN EMS - II (1T) 1 credit PREREQUISITE: As required by program.

 This course offers independent study or computer assisted instruction under faculty supervision and/or theory in an EMS subject relevant to the student's interest and need.
 Specific cognitive competencies required by the student are defined in writing at the first class period.